yzdxs/learn-anything/readme.md

 	- QUESTION: - an unaswered question that I have
 	- OPTIMISE: - usually in reference to an algorithm or a problem, meaning that I could do better and I should look into it
 	- INTERESTING: - this is interesting, I should look into it again
+	- CHANGE: - need to look into this and change it, i.e. in context of [aliases and commands](https://my.mindnode.com/jGwmewTqeqrXyRkupzgqqVD2zC7yTczxwgw5QTCq), it means, change the alias to something else
 	- MAP: - make Anki card from the node
 	- VISIT: - only use it in my [travel](https://my.mindnode.com/y3JkXrNizHEXEd9yWhxdyGAFPMjSiusFpES7z6UB#-557.0,-1590.7,2) mind map to indicate places that I want to visit